-What is the significant value for money risk?
-What arrangements did the risk affect?
-What are our findings?
-Asset Delivery Programme In July 2018, the Council's Investment Board approved the Council's Asset Strategy and appointed advisors to help its delivery.
-The Council is following the HM Treasury three stage g ry is se ial We completed our assessment as outlined in our Audit Plan.
+We completed our assessment as outlined in our Audit Plan.
 The Council is progressing its preferred asset delivery option to consolidate the Council's operations at the Freight House, Rochford.
 The estimated net capital cost is £3.4 million offset against £2.8 million sales of Council assets that are no longer required and revenue savings.
-This would leave a net cost of £0.6 million, to be funded by reserves or borrowing with estimated savings of £0.3 million per annum. model designed to take projects from initiation through to delivery .This involves an initial Strategic Outline Case (SOC) which forms the basis for a more detailed financial and commercial analysis within an Outline Business Case (OBC) before a Full Business Case is developed.
-The Council has put in place appropriate arrangements to both govern the asset delivery programme and assess its financial viability including: Processes in place to oversee the project, through the Programme Board, Member Working Party and Project Team, with summary reporting to the Investment Board and the Council; Developed principles upon which the Council will make future decisions on its property assets, through its July 2018 Asset Management Strategy; Followed the HM Treasury three stage model designed to take projects from initiation through to delivery which includes a Strategic Outline Case, an Outline Business Case and a Full Business Case which is in development; In November 2018, the Council noted the outcomes of the management's SOC for a potential Asset Delivery Programme and recommended that management prepare the OBC early in 2019.
-Set out strategic, economic and management cases for reporting on the asset delivery programme; Sought appropriate technical guidance to recognise gaps in capacity within the Council; Reported its intentions based on an options appraisal for the most appropriate solution; and Sought a sector-recognised independent peer review of arrangements, which concluded that the Programme to be progressing well and, following exemplary project management principles for the scale.
+This would leave a net cost of £0.6 million, to be funded by reserves or borrowing with estimated savings of £0.3 million per annum.

+The Council has put in place appropriate arrangements to both govern the asset delivery programme and assess its financial viability including:

+- Processes in place to oversee the project, through the Programme Board, Member Working Party and Project Team, with summary reporting to the Investment Board and the Council: - Developed principles upon which the Council will make future decisions on its property assets, through its July 2018 Asset Management Strategy; - Followed the HM Treasury three stage model designed to take projects from initiation through to delivery which includes a Strategic Outline Case, an Outline Business Case and a Full Business Case which is in development; - Set out strategic, economic and management cases for reporting on the asset delivery programme; - Sought appropriate technical guidance to recognise gaps in capacity within the Council; - Reported its intentions based on an options appraisal for the most appropriate solution; and - Sought a sector-recognised independent peer review of arrangements, which concluded that the Programme to be progressing well and, following exemplary project management principles from strategy inception, strategic outline case to outline business case.